ryanbaer/minesweeper-go/README.md

 $ minesweeper-go
 ```

+**Support**
+This project was developed on macOS, and has been tested on Windows as well.

 ### Roadmap

 - [ ] Possibly make squares bigger (maybe by scaling to the dimensions of the screen)